Suzuki Motor says it will buy back VW stake as court settles feud

 “At this valuation we’re happy to continue holding,” he said.
 Third Point has not disclosed the size of its Suzuki stake.
 Japanese regulation requires ownership of 5 percent or more to be declared.

-The two automakers agreed to tie up in December 2009, pledging to cooperate on technology such as hybrid and electric cars and on expanding in emerging economies.
-But the alliance soon faltered.
-In addition to Suzuki’s fears that VW was attempting to control it, VW objected to Suzuki’s purchase of diesel engines from Fiat.
+The two carmakers agreed to tie up in December 2009, pledging to cooperate on technology such as hybrid and electric cars and on expanding in emerging economies.

+But the union soured as Suzuki accused VW of withholding hybrid technology it promised to share.
+VW, in turn, objected to Suzuki’s purchase of diesel engines from Fiat FIA.MI.

-Additional reporting by Edward Taylor and Ludwig Burger in Frankfurt, Maki Shiraki and Chang-Ran Kim in Tokyo; Writing by William Mallard and Lisa Twaronite; Editing by Richard Borsuk and Edwina Gibbs
+Additional reporting by Edward Taylor and Ludwig Burger in Frankfurt and Maki Shiraki in Tokyo; Writing by William Mallard and Lisa Twaronite; Editing by Richard Borsuk/Ruth Pitchford